Takshil-Kunadia/notion2wp/README.md

 ## License

-Notion2WP is licensed under the GPL v2 or later.
+Sync Content From Notion is licensed under the GPL v2 or later.

 ```
 This program is free software; you can redistribute it and/or modify